Discover the work you may perform in health inspector jobs, the average health inspector salary, and how to become a health inspector with this guide.

 As a public health inspector, your primary concerns are the health and safety of the community.
 You may work for a local, state, or federal government agency and inspect facilities providing services to large groups or the wider community.
 For example, a school district may hire you to inspect all schools in the area.
 You may also investigate when a contagious disease outbreak occurs.

 As a food or restaurant health inspector, you inspect restaurants and other food service establishments to ensure they comply with food safety and preparation regulations and laws.
-This includes checking for cleanliness, pest control, proper temperatures for storing food, employee hygiene, and proper food handling and preparation.
+Working as a food inspector can include checking for cleanliness, pest control, proper temperatures for storing food, employee hygiene, and proper food handling and preparation.
 As a food health inspector, you also must keep up to date with new federal, state, and local regulations.

 As an environmental health inspector, you’ll investigate situations that may threaten the environment and public well-being.
-You may ensure that companies dispose of waste properly, not polluting water supplies or dumping toxic materials into landfills.
+You may ensure that companies dispose of waste properly, do not pollute water supplies, or dump toxic materials into landfills.

 Environmental health inspectors enforce health and environmental laws.
 Many inspectors work for federal, state, or local government agencies, such as regional water quality control boards, the US Environmental Protection Agency, and local bodies that regulate environmental policies, standards, and laws.